rnieblesealo/learning-vulkan/README.md

 > i.e. If we try to pass something as a const &, we need to `#include` it first...
 - It's good practice to add precompiled headerfile to all `.cpp`
     - If we try to compile on other platform and something fails, we know where to look!
+- Brace-initializing with empty braces `= {}` zeroes out all members of struct/class

 ### GSL
 Some examples: